GovTechSG/purple-a11y/INTEGRATION.md

 `async terminate()`

-Stops the Purple HATS instance and generates the scan report and other scan result artifacts
+Stops the Purple A11y instance and generates the scan report and other scan result artifacts

 ### How to use

 Example usages for Cypress and Playwright can be found in [this section](#example-usages).

-With reference to an instance of Purple HATS as `ph`:
+With reference to an instance of Purple A11y as `ph`:

 1. Fetch the necessary scripts needed to be injected to document to be scanned by executing `ph.getScripts()`.
 The scripts will be returned as a string.
 2. Inject the scripts into the document to be scanned.
 The easiest way that this can be done is by using `eval()` in the document's environment.